renebrummel/ForNAV.TrainingModules/Exercises/CreateNewReport.Exercise.md

 1. Create a new report based on the List Template
 1. Save the new report as a new object on the server
-1. Add the ForNAV Setup Table to the records collection
-1. Get the ForNAV Setup table using JavaScript in the OnPreReport trigger
 1. Add a table to the body part with the fields No. Name, Address, and Balance (LCY);
 1. Space the columns;
 1. Add the background color Gainesboro to the odd rows;